Point of View Speaker Series:

 Challenging Perspectives on Current Issues

-NOTE LOCATION: Our lectures are held generally on the third Thursday of the month at the Sierra 2 Center, 2791 24th Street, Classroom 9, Sacramento, CA (between Castro Way and 4th Ave.)
+NOTE LOCATION: Our lectures are held generally on the third Thursday of the month at the Sierra 2 Center, 2791 24th Street, Garden Room, Sacramento, CA (between Castro Way and 4th Ave.)
+The Garden Room is at the north part of the building, opposite the restrooms, before you come to the theater.

 Wisconsin Rising documents the largest sustained workers’ resistance movement in American history.
 Wisconsin was a testing ground for the nation in 2011 as big money attempted to undo basic workers’ rights when newly elected Republican Governor Scott Walker suddenly stripped collective bargaining power from the state’s public employees.